Thursday, November 14, 2024

 Where has the time gone?
 It's already November and the holidays are upon us.
 They defrosted Mariah Carey and her holiday song is now playing in every Wal-Mart, Target, Home Depot and other big box stores all over the United States.
 That's fine, though.
 The holidays are a great time to talk about the cultural traditions your family has and as someone with Italian heritage, I have my fair share of traditions.

-In the blog, I've often talked about the amazing Christmas eve parties my family would host every year for as long as I could remember.
+In the blog, I've often talked about the amazing Christmas eve parties my family would host every year for as long as I can remember.
 But, what you might not know is how the parties all got their start in the first place.
-Follow along as I tell everyone the tale of how the Feast of the Seven Fishes evolved into an annual Christmas event that was not to be missed!
+Follow along as I tell you all the tale of how the Feast of the Seven Fishes evolved into an annual Christmas event that was not to be missed!

 My grandfather Marco and Cammy